Language Model Algorithms

 Try it — slide the window & count

-Pick an order, then Step to slide the n-gram window across the sentence, accumulating counts.
-Those counts are the model.
+Pick a window size, then Step to slide the n-gram window across the sentence, accumulating counts.
+Those counts are the model parameters.

 Interactive · N-gram counter